British Military Medals Guide Full Size Medals

 Please see the medal grading ledger guide for a more detailed description of the various medals types in our information section.

-A good guide to prices is in the medal yearbook which is published yearly and has detailed prices which vary from year to year.
+A Good guide to prices is in the medal yearbook which is published yearly and has detailed prices which vary from year to year, although the miniature medals price is based on modern manufactured medals and not contemporary miniature medals.

 Thanks for reading and happy collecting.